emqx/eip/active/0016-emqx-conf.md

 This proposal introduces a new Erlang application to handle EMQ X's configuration management with a focus on config live-reloads, and cluster wide config change syncs.

 ## Motivation
+Prior to 5.0, EMQ X's configuration management are quite static.
+* The user interfaces for config changes are environment variables or a text editor for the config files.
+* To load changed configs, it usually requires restarting an application, or reloading a plugin, or sometimes even restarting the node.
+* When managing a cluster, one would have to update config files one node after another.
+* Mnesia was used to store some of the configs (such as rule-engine resources) in order to get them replicated, which made it less configurable because it was not possible to bootstrap such configs from a file which can be prepared before the node boots.
+Instead, one would have to wait for the node to boot, and then call HTTP API to make the changes.
 Try to find a suitable way to:

 - Hot update configurations via HTTP API.